 I then had to delegate the ongoing process of his Filipino passport back to the PATAFA as I had decided to leave the PSC to pursue a coaching development role in another part of the country.

 I no longer would have the resources to help him.
-In tribute to Trenten, I have included several ‘golden’ articles from over the last few years.
+In tribute to Trenten Beram, I have included several ‘golden’ articles from over the last few years.

-Something not in the writeup that I want to note is that Trenten didn’t take up Athletics till the age of 16-17.
+Something not in the write-up that I want to note is that Trenten Beram didn’t take up Athletics till the age of 16-17.

-And his coach Amado Lambert actually identified him from Baseball.
+And his coach Amadeo Lambert actually identified him from Baseball.
 This is a very fine example of an athlete who did not specialize at an early age.

-Trenten coach Amado originally had contacted me to apply for Trenten to compete at the 2014 World Juniors.
+Trenten Beram coach Amadeo Lambert originally had contacted me to apply for Trenten to compete at the 2014 World Juniors.

 Criteria for Legends of Track and Field (An athlete must meet all 3 criteria to qualify)